Photos show scale of devastation of deadly Israeli air strike at Gaza refugee camp

 Photographs from the scene show the devastation caused by the attack with civilians digging through rubble to recover the dead and wounded.

-Mohammed Hawajreh, a nurse for Doctors Without Borders/Médecins Sans Frontières, told The Independent: “Young children arrived at the hospital with deep wounds and severe burns.
+Mohammed Hawajreh, a nurse with Doctors Without Borders, told The Independent: “Young children arrived at the hospital with deep wounds and severe burns.

 “They came without their families.
 Many were screaming and asking for their parents.
 I stayed with them until we could find a place, as the hospital was full with patients.”